grafana/github-datasource/docs/sources/setup/provisioning.md

 **Example**

-Here is an example to provision the data source while using the [prometheus-operator](https://github.com/prometheus-operator/prometheus-operator)
+The following YAML snippet can be used to provision the GitHub data source for Grafana if you are using [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator):

 ```yaml
 promop: